tigerbeetle

 NOTE: While transfer lookup exists, it is not a flexible query API.
 We are developing query APIs and there will be new methods for querying transfers in the future.

 Transfer lookup is batched, like transfer creation.
-Pass in all id
+Pass in all

-fetch, and matched transfers are returned.
+s to fetch, and matched transfers are returned.

 If no transfer matches an id

-, no object is returned for that
+, no object is returned for

-the same as the order of id
+necessarily the same as the order of id

-s in the request.
-You can refer to the
+You can refer to the id

-field in the response to distinguish transfers.
+field in the response to

-transfers = client.lookup_transfers([1, 2])
+= client.lookup_transfers([1, 2]) transfers

 Get Account Transfers